xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 by looking at available methods and reading javadoc.

 !!! note "Configuration subjects (vocabulary)"
-    * Installers - used to recognize and install extension (usually encapsulates integration logic: get extension instance from guice injector and register in dropwizard (or jersey, hk, whatever))
+    * Installers - used to recognize and install extension (usually encapsulates integration logic: get extension instance from guice injector and register in dropwizard (or jersey, HK2, whatever))
     * Extensions - actual application parts, written by you (resources, tasks, health checks, servlets etc)
     * Guice modules
     * Guicey bundles - groups installers, extensions, gucie modules and other guicey bundles (represent reusable logic or